 2. Patagonia: building a community

 Patagonia is a brand that has a very passionate following because they focus on offering the best quality.
-In addition, the brand has contributed to the environment by developing eco-friendly materials and by giving 1% of its sales back to non-profit organizations.
+In addition, the brand has contributed to the environment by developing eco-friendly materials and by giving 1% of its sales back to non-profit organisations.

 In accordance with their brand philosophy, every piece of Patagonia's marketing points towards their commitment to quality and care for the environment.